VertexCache/VertexCache/README.md

 VertexCache is designed for seamless integration and customization, leveraging simple property-based configuration that allows users to enable, disable, or fine-tune features effortlessly.
 No need to reinvent the wheel—VertexCache adopts industry best practices for logging, indexing, and caching, ensuring a production-ready, developer-friendly experience.

-As an MIT-licensed, fully open-source project, VertexCache is available for anyone to use, modify, and extend freely.
-The Easy-to-Use Client SDKs allow developers to interact with VertexCache in their preferred programming language without needing to write custom VCMP clients.
+VertexCache is a fully open-source project licensed under the Apache License 2.0, allowing anyone to use, modify, and extend it freely.
+The intuitive Client SDKs make it easy for developers to integrate VertexCache into their preferred programming language without writing custom VCMP clients.

 🚀 Get Started in 60 Seconds!
 Visit the GitHub repository to download the latest **[release](https://github.com/jasonlam604/VertexCache/releases)**, check out the **[quick start guide](https://github.com/jasonlam604/VertexCache/wiki/Quick-Start-Guide)**, and explore the **[Wiki](https://github.com/jasonlam604/VertexCache/wiki)** for in-depth configuration details.